Dankuni Junction railway station

+Dankuni has grown into an important intercity railway station serving the Kolkata metropolitan region.
+It is a major intermediate stoppage for mail and express trains plying to and fro the southern states of India and the northeastern states of India.

 History

 The Howrah–Bardhaman chord, a shorter link to Bardhaman from Howrah than the Howrah–Bardhaman main line, was constructed in 1917.
 In 1932, the Calcutta chord line was built over the Willingdon Bridge joining Dum Dum and Dankuni.